South Carolina Code of Regulations

 (b) taught by post-graduate level instructors of an accredited college or school approved by the Board; or

 (c) presented and/or sponsored by other individuals or organizations approved by the Board.

-(2) Sponsor Requirements.
+(3) Sponsor Requirements.
 All sponsors seeking approval for educational programs must submit a written request to the Board Administrator at least ninety (90) days prior to the scheduled date of the presentation, be PACE (Providers of Approved Continuing Education)-approved (provided it is within the scope of chiropractic practice), South Carolina Chiropractic Association, Palmetto State Chiropractic Association, or other associations or organizations approved by the Board in its discretion.
 Non-PACE-approved providers shall:

-(a) have a mechanism for the maintenance of records for no less than three (3) years;
+(a) have a mechanism for the maintenance of records for no fewer than three (3) years;

 (b) have a method of monitoring and verifying attendance;

 (c) provide each participant adequate documentation of participation in the program to include:

 (ii) name and address of the sponsoring individual(s) or organization;

 (vi) authorized signature.